ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-Security.md

   where it can still be reviewed by administrators.
 - ::Sensitive data, such as credit card numbers, are processed but not retained in any database or file
-- ::The data access layer will be responsible for preventing SQL injection attacks (i.e., hackers attempting to enter SQL statements through application UI fields).
+- ::The data access layer will be responsible for preventing SQL injection attacks (./i.e., hackers attempting to enter SQL statements through application UI fields.md).
 - ::The data access layer will allow read-only connections, which will be used for most requests, as well as write connections for requests that update the database.
-- ::The HTML generation layer will be responsible for preventing cross-site-scripting (XSS) attacks.
+- ::The HTML generation layer will be responsible for preventing cross-site-scripting (./XSS.md) attacks.
-- ::The application will prevent Cross-Site Request Forgery (CSRF) attacks.
+- ::The application will prevent Cross-Site Request Forgery (./CSRF.md) attacks.
 It will do this by performing updates to the database only after a POST, and checking that the referring page was served by the system for every POST.
 Browsers that do not report HTTP-Referrer will not be supported.

 ### Security Checklist